kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - Comments
    * - id
      - integer
-     - The internal identifier of the email
+     - The internal ID of the email
      -
    * - language
      - string